swosti01/magento-web-testing/README.md

 ## Test Cases

 This section includes detailed test cases for various functionalities of the Magento website.
 Each test case is designed to ensure the proper functioning of different components and features.
+[Test case](https://github.com/swosti01/magento-web-testing/tree/main/Magneto%20web%20testing/Test%20Case)

 ### Example Test Case
 Login: